 Everyday Cryptography

-The second edition of Everyday Cryptography was published in June 2017.
+The third edition of Everyday Cryptography is due to be published in July 2025.

 In 2012 I completed a fairly long-running project to provide a book that supports the Royal Holloway MSc module Introduction to Cryptography and Security Mechanisms.
 The first edition of Everyday Cryptography was published by Oxford University Press in March 2012.

-The second edition, which features updates to key technologies and twenty percent new material on the likes of Tor, bitcoin, TLS 1.3, iPhone cryptography, WhatsApp cryptography, as well as a full chapter on the control of cryptography (following the Edward Snowden revelations).
+The second edition, published in 2017, features updates to key technologies and twenty percent new material on the likes of Tor, bitcoin, TLS 1.3, iPhone cryptography, WhatsApp cryptography, as well as a full chapter on the control of cryptography (following the Edward Snowden revelations).

 Although there seem to be dozens (well, easily over 100) existing books on cryptography, most of these fall into several camps.
 Either they are: